machowdh/taurscribe/README.md

-# Realtime Translation with a Desktop App
+# Taurscribe | Realtime Translation with a Desktop App

 ## Overview
 This is a Tauri application that leverages Next.js for the frontend and a Python sidecar using FastAPI for backend services.
 The application listens to the user's desktop audio using PyAudio and WASAPI.
 As such, the application currently **only works on Windows.** The captured audio is fed into a HuggingFace pipeline using Whisper-Tiny to automatically transcribe incoming audio to English.
 Audio transcriptions are sent through a WebSocket used to communicate between the FastAPI server and the frontend.